-If a mistake or omission comes to light during that hearing, the Trustee will usually order that you amend the relevant sections of your paperwork to correct the mistake.
+If a mistake or omission comes to light during that hearing, the Trustee will usually ask that you amend the relevant sections of your paperwork to correct the mistake.

 Remember that mistakes are pretty common.
 You don’t need to feel worried about being told to make a change or realizing you need to make one.

 What is the process of filing an amendment?

 Generally, filing an amendment involves submitting: (1) the updated schedules to the court; (2) a cover sheet which explains what you are changing; (3) a declaration that the new information is true and complete, and (4) a certificate of service to tell the court that you sent a copy of the amendment to the trustee and any other parties the amendment involves.
 If you're adding a creditor, there is also a court filing fee.

 Sometimes you can find out that you owe more debts after you file your paperwork.
 For instance, sometimes people need to add more creditors if your debt was sold to a collection agency.